You would have had to be living under a rock these days not to know something about two-factor (aka, multi-factor) authentication.

 - Take the reins on managing the changeover.

 With just about any size organization, change can be tough.
 The pilot program and communicating the rationale, process and timeline with key stakeholders will help alleviate unwanted push-back and confusion.
 Be sure to get HR involved to organize and help facilitate any necessary training so they can help get all of your ‘horses’ pulling full power in the direction you want the ‘wagon train’ to go.

 - Post-rollout, don’t forget to monitor system use and feedback and aim for continuous improvement.

 When things are up and running and seem to be going smoothly, it’s easy to take a breath and refocus to other priorities on your plate… beware.
 It’s critical your security team continue monitoring for brute force attacks and suspect authentication requests such as the same person originating logins in different countries within a short timeframe.
 Also, be sure your MFA vendor integrates via API with your business intelligence solution, so you can consolidate and analyze data in one place to see the forest through the trees sooner versus later.
 Cybercrime is rapidly evolving, and we’re in the ‘good versus evil’ fight like never before.
 Stay forward thinking and a few steps ahead, looking for vendors and partners that are like-minded so you and your band of cowboys have a ‘Eastwood-like’ confidence in your own security ‘movie.’

 Want more on MFA?

 Just like the unholy alliances and complex plot twists in The Good, the Bad and the Ugly, MFA is particularly complex and ever-evolving.
-If you want to talk through it further, be sure to join our upcoming free webinar on the advanced security features built into ClicData to evaluate how your security practices can be integrated into your BI strategy.
+If you want to talk through it further, be sure to watch our webinar on the advanced security features built into ClicData to evaluate how your security practices can be integrated into your BI strategy.